 Magnesium is a natural muscle relaxant and, if we’re getting enough of it, helps us get a good sleep.
 So if you’re feeling wound-up and unable to nod off at night, these magnesium-rich Folexin supplements will be a welcome addition to your nightstand.
 More Vitamin D can boost your overall mood and brain function while the Vitamin B family works to balance out depressive moods and support healthy serotonin levels.

-As I mentioned, Folexin isn’t for everyone.
-(It isn’t for me, not at the moment anyway!)
-So it’s best avoided in the following circumstances.
+Unfortunately, Folexin isn’t for everyone.
+And it’s best avoided in the following circumstances.

 You should take 2 capsules daily, with meals.

 None that I’ve come across so far – only that it may not work for everyone!